Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

 • Be useful for behavioral problem management

-Earth Buddy offers a Full-Spectrum Hemp Extract product for dogs that is grown in small batches on an organic farm in Longmont, Colorado, with minimal processing.
+Earth Buddy offers a Full-Spectrum CBD product for dogs that is grown in small batches on an organic farm in Longmont, Colorado, with minimal processing.
 The hemp from Earth Buddy is always single-origin without a third party.
 This way, you know where the product comes from, and the company knows exactly how it is grown.

-Seek Professional Help When Necessary
+When to Seek Professional Help

 When evaluating body language, it’s important to look at your dog’s signals, the stress indicators discussed above, and body postures.
 Take a look at your dog’s entire body as a whole rather than looking solely at one part.
 Don’t base how they’re feeling solely on your dog’s tongue, for example.
 Instead, look at each part of their body to determine their emotional well-being.